Covid-19 & bringing your child back to care...

 WHAT HAPPENS IF MY CHILD HAS BEEN SENT HOME SICK/UNWELL?

 - We will be asking you to collect your child as soon as possible.

 - If you have been asked to get a clearance, it is at the centre’s discretion to accept it.
 If you bring your child back to care with a clearance and they are still unwell and displaying symptoms, we will send them back home, again.
 Children need to be symptom free to attend care.

 - If your child is required to be tested, OR a family member from your household is being tested, your MUST keep your child home until the test results have come back as negative.

 Please understand that we are doing everything we can to reduce the spread of germs.
-This winter is different to any other winter that we have had before.
 We also understand that children become unwell and it is hard as parents, to take time off from work.
 But sending your child to care unwell causes a chain reaction of sickness with other children as well as our educators and we are trying to avoid this.

 So please keep your child home if they are unwell.

 #InspiraKidsEarlyLearning #Childcare #Reading #EYLF #Australia #Victoria #Melbourne #Shepparton #Kialla #Mooroopna #Kyabram #Nagambie #Murchison #GladstonePark #WestMeadows #Broadmeadows #Tullamarine #Glenroy #StrathmoreHeights #OakPark #Sydenham #TaylorsLakes #CalderPark #KeilerLodge #TaylorsHill #CarolineSprings